bioclojure/bio.io.vcf/README.md

 The main entry point is the `vcf-reader` function.
 This takes a VCF as its only argument, which can be anything understood by `clojure.java.io/input-stream` (string, File, URI, ...).
-A Gzip-compressed input stream will be detected and automatically decompressed.
+A bgzip-compressed (BGZF) input stream will be detected and automatically decompressed.

 `vcf-reader` should be called inside of `with-open` to ensure the